 Sadly, about a third of buyers go on to discover electrical problems that cost £100s to resolve (the average is over £1,700).
-With a proper check by a qualified electrician before your purchase, these problems could have been avoided.
+With a proper check by a qualified electrician before your purchase, these problems could be avoided.

 The results and measurements included in an Electrical Installation Condition Report (EICR) come with appropriate recommendations, where needed.

-The report covers damage, deterioration or defects that could be dangerous if they aren’t remedied.
+The report covers damage, deterioration or defects that could be dangerous if they aren’t addressed.
 Addressing these issues will give you peace of mind about electrical safety in your new property.

-Get in touch if you are buying a property and would like to know more about an EICR or to ask one of our qualified electricians for some advice.
+Please get in touch if you’re buying a property and would like to know more about an EICR.

 Share this post: